hedemil/EAI2025_RL_FINAL/README.md

-# RL Final Project, overview of what we have added:
+# RL Final Project
+This project was carried out by

+## Overview
 - Feet height sensors functionality to provide ground height measurements around each foot.
 - A more difficult environment that cotains stairs.
 - Knee collision penalty to see if this influences the performance of the robot.